Akankshaginna/COFFEE-SALES-DASHBOARD/README.md

-# DATA ANALYSIS USING COFFEE DASHBOARD
+# DATA ANALYSIS USING COFFEE SALES DATASET

 ## Introduction
 This project showcases the creation of dynamic and interactive sales dashboards using both Excel and Tableau, leveraging the strengths of each tool to analyze coffee sales data.